4everlynn/kinnara/README.md

 ### Kinnara provides an observer model

-&nbsp;&nbsp;&nbsp;&nbsp;
 Kinnara provides a Listen function when the URL is in the request state, so you can intercept or perform some additional request processing.

-&nbsp;&nbsp;&nbsp;&nbsp; When you use, you can also use instructions to cancel the value returned by the function.
+ When you use, you can also use instructions to cancel the value returned by the function.
 ### How to Use
 ```js
 // Listen to an API